tapassahoo/ENT-simulations-for-linear-rotors/README.md

 For the case iv), P=40 will be completed very soon but p=60 will take almost one week more.

 For the case v), P=20 will be completed by a week but p=40 will take more time.

+During analysis, I have used three types of preskip values - 5000, 10000, 15000 and decided to finalize at 10000 all over the results.